wrslab/In_Rack_Test_Tube_Detection_Dataset/README.md

 ---

-The datasets used in the Table VI of the paper.
+The datasets and weights used in the Table VI of the paper.

 | Dataset Names| Dataset links | Weight links |
 | :----: | :----: | :----: |
 |SB200+SR800| |